joaotavora/snooze/README.md

 Resting is RESTful framework for Hunchentoot based web servers.

-It's easy to creates routes:
+It invites you to use plain old CLOS generic functions to define routes:

 * matching HTTP verbs
 * matching headers `Content-Type` or `Accept`, according to the verb
 * matching certain URL patterns

-It's all done with CLOS (and a little mop), so every route is a method that you can trace, `M-.` into.
+It's all done with CLOS, so every route is a method that you can trace, `M-.` into, etc. There's a `defroute` macro for some syntactic sugar, but it isn't even mandatory.

 Up and running
 --------------